vesoft-inc/nebula-kafka-connector/ngctl/doc/ngctl_host_drop.md

 ```
   -a, --agent_port uint32   port of the agent on the host
-  -c, --cluster string      cluster name
+  -c, --srvgrp string      srvgrp name
   -f, --config string       config file
   -h, --help                help for drop
-  -H, --host string         the host to be dropped from a cluster
+  -H, --host string         the host to be dropped from a srvgrp
 ```

 ### SEE ALSO